aboutcode-org/scancode-workbench/docs/source/contribute/gsoc_22.rst

 * ScanCode Toolkit - https://github.com/nexB/scancode-toolkit

-Post GSoC - Future Plans and what's left
+Post GSoC - Future Plans
 -------------------------------------------
 I wish to carry on with the development of Scancode-workbench and implement the ideas suggested by my mentors.
 Workbench isn't yet utilising all the scan data it imports, I wish to propose best ways to express this data.